What is Commercial Casualty Insurance?

 - Workers Compensation Insurance.
 A mandatory coverage in most states.
 Pays the benefits required by law to employees injured on the job.

 - Employers Liability Insurance.
 This coverage is generally included in a workers compensation policy.
-In monopolistic states, however, it is typically via an endorsement.
+In monopolistic states, however, it is typically provided via an endorsement.

 - Commercial Auto Insurance.
 Includes commercial auto liability, and other coverages included in a business auto policy.